Max-Montag/fireworks.js/README.md

         'maxSparkAmount': 100,
         'minLaunchAcc': 16,
         'maxLaunchAcc': 24,
-        'mode': 'auto', // can be 'manual' (for letters) or 'auto', default ist 'auto' 'wordDuration': 4, // time between words in seconds }
+        'mode': 'auto', // can be 'manual' or 'auto', default ist 'auto' 'wordDuration': 4, // time between words in seconds }
 );